christoforos-nikolaou/MolBioMedClass/README.md

 ## 9. Recap, Projects and Evaluation (TBA)
 This (final) class will be devoted to clarifying concepts, a general recap and discussion of your final projects, the proposal of which you will have to prepare and present in class.
 Projects may be collaborative but it is important that they put to practice the skills you have acquired during the semester.

-## 10. Final Projects Presentation and Discussion (TBA)
+## 10. Final Projects Presentation and Discussion (May 14th, 2020)
 A day will be devoted to the final presentation of your projects.
-Date to be announced.
+A few notes from your interviews from Week #1 can be found [here]